drecaste/projects/minimal_shell/README.md

 QUITTING

-    CTRL+C will not work to quit the program, CTRL+\ will successfully make you quit nsh.
+    CTRL+C will not work to quit the program, CTRL+\ will successfully make you quit msh.

 NOTES